 What are Bail Bonds?

 Let’s say you hire DeLaughter Bail Bonds and opt for a surety bond.
 In this case, we pay the full price of your bail.
 We ensure the court that you will attend the trial.
 It is our money on the line.
-You only have to pay a small percentage, typically around 10-15 percent.
+You only have to pay a small percentage, 10 percent.

 Once you attend the trial and the verdict has been given, the money we paid for your bail is returned back to us in full.
 However, if you do not attend the trial, then by law, we have the right to take all necessary measures to search for you, including hiring individuals who are trained for this very purpose.